[ Printer Friendly Version ] [ Report Abuse ]

 Ginny was in a considerably better mood, and Harry couldn’t help wondering – as he watched Ginny grab Hermione’s hand and examine how her ring sparkled in the light – whether it had anything to do with last night’s fortunate turn of events.
 He thought perhaps he should encourage more of his friends to become engaged; the whole marriage thing seemed to put every girl within a hundred-mile radius in good spirits.

 Having been shouted down by Madame Rosmerta – who, on top of not allowing Harry or his close friends to pay for anything in her establishment, had insisted they accept a bottle of her best champagne to celebrate the occasion – the four friends raised their glasses and toasted Ron and Hermione.
 With yesterday’s argument almost entirely forgotten, Harry and Ginny became further unified in their mutual endeavor of heckling Ron, teasing him that they still couldn’t believe he’d actually plucked up the courage to go through with it.
-Winking at Hermione, Ron insisted he’d had no choice in the matter.
+Smiling conspiratorially at Hermione, Ron insisted he’d had no choice in the matter.

-“It was nothing,” Ron added with bravado.
+“And anyway, was nothing,” Ron added with bravado.
 “I think I’m a natural at this kind of thing.”

 Hermione rolled her eyes.
-“Well, Casanova, I’m glad you think so, because now you get to come with me to tell my parents.”
+“Well, I’m glad you think so, because now you get to come with me to tell my parents.”